netdata/netdata/collectors/slabinfo.plugin/README.md

 ## configuring Netdata for slabinfo

+The plugin is disabled by default because it collects and displays a huge amount of metrics.

-There is currently no configuration needed.
+There is currently no configuration needed for the plugin itself.

 As `/proc/slabinfo` is only readable by root, this plugin is setuid root.